-- a) The inputs used in calculating the fair value for share-based payments expense included in profit or loss and share-based share issuance costs included in shareholders' equity.
+a) The inputs used in calculating the fair value for share-based payments expense included in profit or loss and share-based share issuance costs included in shareholders' equity.
 The share-based payments expense is estimated using the Black-Scholes option pricing model as measured on the grant date to estimate the fair value of stock options.
-This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and an estimated forfeiture rate. - b) The recognition of deferred tax assets.
-The Company considers whether the realization of deferred tax assets is probable in determining whether or not to recognize these deferred tax assets.
+This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and an estimated forfeiture rate.

-NOTES TO THE CONDENSED INTERIM FINANCIAL STATEMENTS SIX MONTHS ENDED JUNE 30, 2019 (Expressed in Canadian Dollars - Unaudited)
+NOTES TO THE CONDENSED INTERIM FINANCIAL STATEMENTS SIX MONTHS ENDED JUNE 30, 2020 (Expressed in Canadian Dollars - Unaudited)